 If a concern is taken up as a referral under section 47: Child Protection, actual or likelihood of significant harm, parents or carers will be informed of this unless to do so would place the child at further risk of harm.

 If the child requires immediate medical attention staff will accompany the child to the nearest Accident and Emergency Department.
 First Contact will be informed immediately if the injuries are linked to a child protection matter, so an appropriate paediatrician sees the child.
 The Director of Children and Young People's Services will be informed, and parents will be notified of the action taken.

-If the situation is an emergency and staff are unable to speak to First Contact, we will phone the Police on 101 and ask to speak to a colleague in the Vulnerability Unit concerning a child (see link below on guidance about when to contact the police).
-2491596 C&YP schools guides.indd (npcc.police.uk)
+If the situation is an emergency and staff are unable to speak to First Contact, we will phone the Police on 101 and ask to speak to a colleague in the Vulnerability Unit concerning a child.